maxalbanese/CyberMALT/README.md

 ## Modules

 ### [Related Works](appendices/RelatedWorks.md)
-For a detailed explanation of traditional and machine learning-based intrusion detection methods
+Detailed explanation of traditional and machine learning-based intrusion detection methods

 ### [Pre-Processing](appendices/preprocessing.md)
 Detailed Explanation of the Preprocessing of the Dataset.

 ### [Autoencoder](appendices/Autoencoders.md)
-For more details on the autoencoder structure and its role in anomaly detection
+For details on the autoencoder structure and its role in anomaly detection

 ### [Anomaly Score](appendices/AnomalyScore.md)
 Emphasis on the Anomaly Score.

 ### [Threshold](appendices/Threshold.md)
-Brief Description on the Parameters of the Threshold
+Brief Description of the Parameters of the Threshold

 ### [Dataset CIC-IDS2017](appendices/Dataset.md)
 Detailed Description of the Dataset CIC-IDS2017 and of the Attacks that were Utilized

 ### [Results](appendices/results.md)
-More Results of the Experiments.
+More Results from the Experiments.